Drew3KW/mischief-made-analytics/README.md

 ## Modeling principles

-- Trusted dates are the default for business-facing analysis
+- Trusted dates are the default for business-facing analysis.
-- `order_number` is the practical business-facing order key
+- `order_number` is the practical business-facing order key.
-- `customer_email` is the practical customer key
+- `customer_email` is the practical customer key.
-- Shared semantic logic should live upstream in reusable marts models
+- Shared semantic logic should live upstream in reusable marts models.
-- `fct_order_items` remains at order-item grain
+- `fct_order_items` remains at order-item grain.
-- Summary-layer models should be BI-friendly and built on validated upstream logic
+- Summary-layer models should be BI-friendly and built on validated upstream logic.
-- Raw ingestion and canonical raw rebuild are separate concerns
+- Raw ingestion and canonical raw rebuild are separate concerns.
-- API landing, raw candidate shaping, canonical raw replacement, and warehouse refresh are separate steps
+- API landing, raw candidate shaping, canonical raw replacement, and warehouse refresh are separate steps.
-- CSV ingestion remains available as a fallback path
+- CSV ingestion remains available as a fallback path.
-- Automated canonical raw refresh should include freshness checks, validation gates, rollback awareness, and operational documentation
+- Automated canonical raw refresh includes freshness checks, validation gates, rollback awareness, and operational documentation.
+- New source systems begin in isolated landing or spike layers before joining production models.
+- Cross-channel customer and revenue logic remains explicit, validated, and channel-aware.

 ## Current status